EventStore/documentation/docs/commercial-tools/cli-tool.md

 es-cli admin verify_db [options]
 ```

-Verify the integrity of an KurrentDB database.
+Verify the integrity of a KurrentDB database.

 | Option             | Description                                                                         |
 |--------------------|-------------------------------------------------------------------------------------|